Comparison

 Card creationAutomatic from your uploaded PDF/notes with AIUsually manual creation or importing shared decks

-Spaced repetitionYes: cards reshown at increasing intervalsYes: customizable spaced-repetition scheduling
+Spaced repetitionYes: cards reshown at increasing intervalsYes: customizable spaced repetition scheduling

 Ease of startingUpload and get cards in secondsFlexible but has setup and a learning curve